Aditya01237/Aditya01237/README.md

 - 👋 Hi, I’m @Aditya01237
 - 👀 I’m interested in Coding,Web Development
-- 🌱 I’m currently learning C++ , DSA
+- 🌱 I’m currently learning Java , DSA
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me adityapareek874@gmail.com
+- 📫 How to reach me pareekaditya01@gmail.com

 <!---
 Aditya01237/Aditya01237 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.